Top 10 Greatest Artists and Bands of the 80s

-Best band EVER!
-And sting is great too.
-Listen to King of pain, people!
+The best band ever!
+And Sting is great too.
+Listen to King of Pain, people!

 Van Halen has to be one of the greatest bands of all time.
-Eddy rocked on the guitar, Alex was awesome, Diamond Dave was one of the most entertaining lead singers ever, and they didn't start as a boy band, put together by executives to make money.
+Eddie rocked on the guitar, Alex was awesome, Diamond Dave was one of the most entertaining lead singers ever, and they didn't start as a boy band put together by executives to make money.
 They just rocked it out.

 This has to be one of my very favorite bands.
 If you just listen to their songs, you will be blown away by the talent in this band!

 What?
-Acdc is one of the best bands ever.
-Not to mention the 80's.
-These guys should be first with Rush second and Van Halen third.
+AC/DC is one of the best bands ever, not to mention in the '80s.
+These guys should be first, with Rush second and Van Halen third.

 These guys partied hard and knew how to rock and roll.
-Sex drugs and rock and roll is and was a lifestyle only few people can survive.
+Sex, drugs, and rock and roll is and was a lifestyle only a few people can survive.

-Motley Crue should be in the top five bands is the 80's.
-Their music and style was unique inspiring other bands to follow their steps.
+Mötley Crüe should be in the top five bands of the '80s.
+Their music and style were unique, inspiring other bands to follow in their steps.

-I do believe there were better artists in the 80s, but Aerosmith isn't getting enough credit, especially for hanging on when they flopped in the music industry, because they ended up making one of the hugest comebacks of the 20th century, topped only by Elvis.
-Most artists gave up when their music took a turn for the worse, and I respect Aerosmith because not only did they refuse to give up, they also made some of the most classic rock songs of the 20th century in doing so.
+I do believe there were better artists in the 80s, but Aerosmith isn't getting enough credit, especially for hanging on when they flopped in the music industry.
+They ended up making one of the hugest comebacks of the 20th century, topped only by Elvis.
+Most artists gave up when their music took a turn for the worse, and I respect Aerosmith because not only did they refuse to give up, but they also made some of the most classic rock songs of the 20th century in doing so.

-They ruled in the 70's but wait a minute!
-Aerosmith made a fantastic music in the 80's too.
-Don't you like hits "Janie's Got a Gun", "Dude (Looks Like a Lady)", "Angel", "Rag Doll", "Love in an Elevator", "Hangman Jury"?
-Come on, this band must be in the Top 10
+They ruled in the '70s, but wait a minute!
+Aerosmith made fantastic music in the '80s too.
+Don't you like hits like "Janie's Got a Gun", "Dude (Looks Like a Lady)", "Angel", "Rag Doll", "Love in an Elevator", "Hangman Jury"?
+Come on, this band must be in the Top 10.

 Steven Tyler's daughter, Liv Tyler, appeared in Armageddon (1998).
-If it weren't for Aerosmith, The Polar Express (2004) is just another horrible Children's Christmas movie.
+If it weren't for Aerosmith, The Polar Express (2004) would just be another horrible children's Christmas movie.

-Extremely talented and a personal favourite of mine.
-Bryan Adams manages to pull off some lively, rocky songs E.G. "She's only happy when she's dancing", "Summer of 69" and "Can't stop this thing we started" and he can pull off some very relaxed, slower songs such as "Star", "Heaven" and "Everything I do, I do it for you" so whatever mood I'm in, I can turn on some Bryan Adams and I won't be disappointed.
-With such a repartee of fine rock music and slow, romantic music.
-Bryan Adams has stuck out for me as the greatest musician of the 80s and of all time.
-Honorable mentions go to definitely Leppard, Whitesnake and Bon Jovi
+Extremely talented and a personal favourite of mine, Bryan Adams manages to pull off some lively, rocky songs, e.g., "She's Only Happy When She's Dancing", "Summer of '69", and "Can't Stop This Thing We Started".
+He can also pull off very relaxed, slower songs such as "Star", "Heaven", and "Everything I Do, I Do It for You".
+So, whatever mood I'm in, I can turn on some Bryan Adams and I won't be disappointed.

-He is one of my all time favorites!
+He is one of my all-time favorites!
 Sings a great variety of music!